Pitasi/univrs/articles/rust-server-components.md

 }
 ```

-I will be calling functions like `layout()` *components*.
-Because that's all
-they are if you think about it:
+I'll refer to methods like 'layout()' as *components*.
+Because, when you think about it, that's all they are:

 ```javascriptx
 // A JSX component